peculis/SIAABMSim/README.md

 Eclipse is available from http://www.eclipse.org/downloads/

-SIAABMSimV8 was developed in compliance with Java Version 1.5 and compiled with Java Version 1.6.0_24 from Sun Microsystems, Inc.
+SIAABMSim was developed in compliance with Java Version 1.5 and compiled with Java Version 1.6.0_24 from Sun Microsystems, Inc.

 To compile and run the software the following External JARs are required: